NumType: numeral type

 NUM

-tokens may have the following values of NumType
+NUM tokens may have the following values of NumType:

 ADJ

-tokens may have the following values of NumType
+ADJ tokens may have the following values of NumType:

 PRON

-tokens may have the following values of NumType
+PRON tokens may have the following values of NumType:

 Relations with Agreement in NumType